yoyan-dev/calatrava-water-system-vue/docs/IMPORTANT.md

 2.  \_components

-    - should only use in used page
+    - should only per page

 3. Routing